webis-de/argmining19-acqua-same-side/README.md

 ### rule-based
 We considered the same-side classification as a sentiment analysis task.
 Given two arguments, both with negative as well as positive sentiments would be on the same side.
 We used a list of positive and negative words from Minqing Hu and Bing Liu, Mining and summarizing customer reviews and build rule-based classifier to assign each argument in a pair a positive or negative label.
-We used negation before the word to swap the polarity.
 If the argument does not contain any of the sentiment words, we used a random label assignment.

 ### IBM
 (Partly) Implementation of the system described in "Stance Classification of Context-Dependent Claims" from Bar-Haim et al.